Zeb and Haniya: Chup! (2008)

 In 2007, the girls began the process of recording their debut album, releasing Chup! in Pakistan in July, 2008.
 Nine of the album's 10 songs are original compositions.
 Produced by Mekaal Hasan, the accompanying musicians included: former Noori drummer, Louis 'Gumby' Pinto on percussion, Shallum Asher Xavier of Fuzon on lead guitar, and bass by Kamran 'Mannoo' Zafar.
 Mauj's Omran Shafique contributes blues lead guitar on one song, and Co-Ven's Hamza Jafri, Sikander Mufti and Sameer Ahmed feature on the album's closing number, a high-spirited fusion track.
-The Norwegian jazz trumpeter, Hildegunn Øiseth, makes an appearance in five tracks.
+The Norwegian jazz trumpeter, Hildegunn Øiseth, makes an appearance on five tracks.

-In addition to recording the album and shooting for videos, 2007 and 2008 were marked by a multitude of appearances on Pakistani television networks, including Geo, Dawn, Aaj, CNBC.
+In addition to recording the album and shooting for videos, 2007 and 2008 were marked by a multitude of appearances on Pakistani television networks, including Geo, Dawn, Aaj, and CNBC.
 After the album launch, Zeb and Haniya toured Pakistan, promoting their album with live shows and media appearances.
-Zeb and Haniya have also graced print media, with multiple appearances in local Pakistani newspapers and magazines, including The News International, Dawn News, The Friday Times, Newsline, and numerous others, including a feature in the cover story of The Herald's 2008 Annual Issue.
-The band have also appeared in international publications, including Newsweek International, BBC Online World Service, Rolling Stone India, Khaleej Times and The Hindu.
+Zeb and Haniya also graced print media, with multiple appearances in local Pakistani newspapers and magazines, including The News International, Dawn News, The Friday Times, Newsline, and numerous others, including a feature in the cover story of The Herald's 2008 Annual Issue.
+The band also appeared in international publications, including Newsweek International, BBC Online World Service, Rolling Stone India, Khaleej Times and The Hindu.
 They were also featured in their respective alumnae magazine, Smith College and Mount Holyoke College, as well as on an NPR radio show, The World.

-The band have said that they attempt to produce a diverse body of work, combining pop music with Pushto and Dari folk music.
+The band said that they attempt to produce a diverse body of work, combining pop music with Pushto and Dari folk music.
 Their debut album received positive reviews in most of Pakistan's major newspapers, and they were hailed as one of the (if not the) first all-female bands from Pakistan.

 Coke Studio (2009–2010)

 In 2009, they performed "Paimona", "Chup" and "Chal Diye" at Coke Studio Sessions along with the artists Javed Bashir, Noori, Atif Aslam, Ali Zafar, and Strings.
 On 14 August 2009, The group performed at the last Coke Studio Session with their song, "Rona Chor Diya".

 On 15 May 2010, they featured in the third season along with Noori, Aunty Disco Project, Karavan, Entity Paradigm, and Abida Parveen.
 On 1 June 2010, Zeb & Haniya recorded and released a soundtrack, also named "Daam", for the Pakistani TV serial Daam.
 On 6 June 2010, at the third season of Coke Studio Zeb and Haniya performed among with artists Arieb Azhar, Abida Parveen, Meesha Shafi (of Overload), Karavan and Arif Lohar, playing an Afghan folk song, "Bibi Sanam Janem".
 On 20 June 2010, Zeb & Haniya performed a duet "Tann Dolay" with Noori on the third season second episode, "Will".
-On 18 July 2010, Zeb & Haniya performed "Nazaar Eyle", a cover of Turkish singer Barış Manço, at the Coke Studio third season fourth episode, "Form".
+On 18 July 2010, Zeb & Haniya performed "Nazaar Eyle", a cover of a song sung by Turkish singer Barış Manço, at the Coke Studio third season fourth episode, "Form".